 - HCESD 48 provides all of the training you need to become State Firemen’s & Fire Marshals’ Association (SFFMA) certified as a firefighter in Texas.

-- Continue your training a one of the few fire departments to be certified as a Texas Commission on Fire Protection (TCFP) training facility for both classroom and online study.
+- Continue your training with one of the few fire departments to be certified as a Texas Commission on Fire Protection (TCFP) training facility for both classroom and online study.

 - Department insurance will pay for medical expenses if you are injured during training or in the line of duty.

-- Life experiences that will prepare you for anything life throws your way.
+- Life experiences that will prepare you for anything life may throw your way.

 - Cultivating new skills that can help in all facets of your life and prepare you for a possible new career.